Programmable Media

 Optimization and delivery

-Cloudinary leverages multiple CDNs, including Akamai, the leading CDN provider, with thousands of global delivery servers.
+Cloudinary leverages multiple leading CDNs, including Akamai, Fastly, and Cloudflare, with thousands of global delivery servers.
 Together with Cloudinary's advanced caching techniques and dynamic URL-based asset delivery, your media assets are efficiently delivered to your users all around the world.

 Image and video optimizations